siberianfox/tinygwiki/TinyG-Configuration-(version-0.95-and-later).md

 REVISION NOTICE: The settings on this page are for version 0.95 and later.
 For other firmware revisions see  [TinyG Configuration for 0.94 and 0.93](https://www.synthetos.com/wiki/index.php?title=TinyG:Configuring)

 TinyG comes with a set of defaults pre-programmed to a specific machine profile.
 The default profile is set for a relatively slow screw machine such as the Zen Toolworks 7x12.
 Other default profles are settable at compile time by including the right .h file.

-If you are having trouble with your settings and want to revert to the default settings enter:
+If you are having trouble with your settings and want to revert to the default settings enter: `$defa=1`  This will revert all settings to defaults.
-`$defa=1`
-This will revert all settings to defaults.
 Do a screencap of the $$ dump if you want to refer back to the current settings

-But you will want to set up for your particular machine, as follows.

-Firmware configuration is done by sending configuration commands while in text mode (USB command line), or JSON equivalents if in JSON mode.
-Connect to the TG terminal and issue "$" to test.

 ## Summary / Cheat Sheet
 **Motor Groups** Settings specific to a given motor.
 There are 4 motor groups, numbered 1,2,3,4 as labeled on the TinyG board.